Shockingly Easy Focaccia Recipe

 Focaccia topping ideas

-You can jazz focaccia up with so many other yummy toppings, though – before or after baking (it’s up to you!).
+You can make focaccia fancy with so many other yummy toppings, though – before or after baking (it’s up to you!).
 Here are some ideas, but really the possibilities are endless:

 - any kind of fresh or dried herbs you have or like (I love rosemary and thyme, but any herbs work)